ahnguyen17/CompassAI/memory-bank/progress.md

 - ChatPage.tsx input field now uses "Enter" for newline and "Shift+Enter" to send the message.
 - **Custom Models Feature:**
     - Admins can create/delete "Custom Providers" in settings.
-    - Admins can create/edit/delete "Custom Models" under a provider, linking them to a base model and adding a custom system prompt.
+    - Admins can create/edit "Custom Models" under a provider, linking them to a base model and adding a custom system prompt.
+    - **Fixed:** Deleting custom models now works correctly (replaced deprecated `.remove()` with `findByIdAndDelete()` in `backend/controllers/customModels.js`).
     - Chat page model selector now displays both base models and custom models, grouped by provider.
     - Selecting a custom model in the chat page automatically applies its system prompt during AI response generation.
 - **Load Last Viewed Session:** The chat page now loads the most recently viewed or interacted with session by default, instead of the most recently created one.
 This is achieved by tracking and sorting sessions by a `lastAccessedAt` timestamp in the backend.